China–Israel relations

 The People's Republic of China (PRC) and the State of Israel formally established diplomatic relations in 1992.
 While the Republic of China had de jure recognized Israeli sovereignty in 1949, it eventually lost the Chinese Civil War, bringing the Chinese Communist Party (CCP) to power across mainland China.
 In 1950, Israel became the first country in the Middle East to recognize the PRC as the sole government in mainland China, but the CCP did not reciprocate by establishing diplomatic ties due to Israel's alignment with the Western Bloc during the Cold War.
 This discontent persisted until the Cold War came to a close with the dissolution of the Soviet Union in 1991.

-China has become Israel's second largest trading partner globally and its largest trading partner in East Asia.
-Bilateral trade volume increased from $50 million in 1992 to over $10 billion in 2013.
+China is Israel's second largest trading partner globally and its largest trading partner in East Asia.
 Israel has traded significantly with China in technology and arms.

 The relations between the two countries have been complicated by China's support for the Palestinians and Iran, both involved in ongoing conflicts with Israel, and the geopolitical rivalry between China and the United States, Israel's primary security guarantor.
-In the United Nations, China has long voted in support of the State of Palestine and against Israel.
+In the United Nations, China has long voted in support of Palestine and against Israel.
+Relations deteriorated after the October 7 attacks and the subsequent Gaza war, with China calling for the "imperative" of an arms embargo on Israel in August 2025.

 Israel maintains an embassy in Beijing and consulates-general in Guangzhou, Chengdu, Hong Kong, and Shanghai, while China maintains an embassy in Tel Aviv.